 1. Enable the L2 population driver by adding it to the list of mechanism drivers.
 You also need to have at least one tunneling driver enabled; either GRE, VXLAN, or both.
-Add the appropriate configuration options to the ml2\conf.ini file:
+Add the appropriate configuration options to the ml2_conf.ini file:

 [ml2]

-type\drivers = local,flat,vlan,gre,vxlan

-mechanism\drivers = openvswitch,linuxbridge,l2population
+type_drivers = local,flat,vlan,gre,vxlan mechanism_drivers = openvswitch,linuxbridge,l2population

-Neutron's Linux Bridge ML2 driver and agent are being deprecated with Red Hat OpenStack Platform 11.
+Neutron's Linux Bridge ML2 driver and agent were deprecated in Red Hat OpenStack Platform 11.
 The Open vSwitch (OVS) plugin is the one deployed by default by the OpenStack Platform director, and is recommended by Red Hat for general usage.

-2. Enable L2 population in the openvswitch\agent.ini file.
+2. Enable L2 population in the openvswitch_agent.ini file.
 This must be enabled on each node running the L2 agent: